Loading...

 AcreTrader has a lower minimum investment.
 You could invest as little as $10,000, depending on the property.
 Some properties have a slightly higher minimum, but even the highest minimum is only $25,000.

-FarmTogether has several different ways to invest, each with a different investment minimum.
+FarmTogether offers several ways to invest, each with a different minimum investment.
 The crowdfunding offerings start at $15,000, but solo investments require $3 million or more.

 Different Investment Types

 AcreTrader offers only crowdfunding investments.
-On the other hand, FarmTogether offers four different types: Crowdfunding, Solo, a Sustainable Fund (which is similar to a REIT), and 1031 Exchange.
+On the other hand, FarmTogether offers four different types: crowdfunding, Solo, a Sustainable Fund (similar to a REIT), and 1031 Exchange.

 Fee Structure

 The fee structures have some similarities.
-Both charge management fees for the services they provide and both have additional fees.
+Both charge management fees for their services, and both have additional fees.
 However, the fee structures also differ.

 For example, AcreTrader charges a management fee of 0.75 percent, deducted from the farm’s income.
 It also charges closing fees.